soundpress/RulesOfNYC/docs/c16/index.rst

 (e) Waiver of application fees for financial hardship.

    (1) An applicant may request a waiver of the fees provided in this section on the basis of financial hardship.
-No waiver of fees will be permitted for registration applications set forth in 29 RCNY § 2-11(b)(1)(i) of these rules.
+No waiver of fees will be permitted for registration applications set forth in 29 RCNY § 2-11(b)(1)(i).

    (2) Procedure for requesting a waiver of application fees.